As your loved one moves into end-of-life care, they may have questions about death and how their final days will look.

 Chad and Elijah have seen firsthand how being there with the family and the patient can leave a lasting impact.

 “You might think, ‘well, if we don’t fix their situation, then we’re not really meeting their needs,'” Elijah said, “but just being there with them in the situation is actually meeting a need.”

 The presence of a hospice chaplain can help your family through the grieving process as your loved one gets closer to death.

 Death and spirituality are connected as most hospice patients think about what happens after passing on.

 “It doesn’t matter what our journey’s been like up to that point, we all come face-to-face with this reality that, that there’s something spiritual when it comes to life and death,” Chad said.

 Helping patients face some of their most important questions about life is key to the chaplain’s role in spiritual care.
 Chaplains don’t claim to have the answers to these questions, but rather, to be there with patients as they wrestle these questions and find peace.
 After a patient has worked through these issues, they can feel peace and joy in their final days.

 “A thought that I often mention to people is trying to focus not on what we’ve lost, but on what we have left and trying to do something with what we have left,” Elijah said.

 Are you looking for a hospice care group dedicated to caring for your loved one’s physical, emotional and spiritual well-being?
-Contact Crown Hospice today to see how we can help add life to you or your loved one’s final days.
+Contact us at Crown Hospice today.
+With locations in Cape Girardeau, MO and Poplar Bluff, MO, we can help add life to you or your loved one’s final days.